What Causes Hooded Eyelids?

 Upper blepharoplasty is a surgical procedure that involves removing excess skin and fat from the upper eyelids.
 The following are the general steps involved in an upper blepharoplasty procedure:

-- Anesthesia: The patient is given local anesthesia or intravenous sedation to ensure they are comfortable and pain-free during the procedure.
+The patient is given local anaesthesia or intravenous sedation to ensure comfort and pain-free during the procedure.

-- Removal of excess tissue: The surgeon removes the excess skin and fat from the upper eyelid, being careful to maintain the natural shape and contour of the eye.
+The surgeon removes the excess skin and fat from the upper eyelid, carefully maintaining the natural shape and contour of the eye.

-- Closure: The surgeon closes the incisions with small sutures, which are typically removed within a week or two after the procedure.
+The surgeon closes the incisions with small sutures, typically removed within a week or two after the procedure.

 What to Expect After Blepharoplasty